nanlabs/nancy.js/README.md

   - Jest + React Testing Library
   - and more!

-- [Playground](./apps/playground/) - This app was created with the goal to have examples of ours React components, hooks and libraries that are created in different packages in this repository.
-To create the examples, in this app we are using storybook stories.
-Check it out this simple example of [Storybook](./apps/playground/src/stories/Header.stories.tsx).

 ## Packages

 We provide a collection of different packages that can be used in different projects.
 Each package has its own README file with more details about the package.
 Check out the [packages](./packages/) directory.